 The galaxies in Sample~GS/discs are all discs at the present-day, with $\kappa_\mathrm{co}>0.4$.
 To quantify how the discs change across cosmic time, we calculated the values of $\kappa_\mathrm{co}$ (see eq.~\ref{equation:kappa}) at earlier times for each galaxy, using higher redshift snapshots of the simulations.
-The axis of rotation \hbox{($z$-axis)} was recalculated for each snapshot to account for any changes in orientation.
+The axis of rotation \hbox{($z$-axis)} was recalculated for each snapshot to account for any changes in orientation, again using the total angular momentum of star particles within $r=10$~kpc.
 The results are shown for all fifteen galaxies in Fig.~\ref{fig:kappa_co_t_L}, from a lookback time of \hbox{$t_L=12$ Gyr} up to the present-day.
 In order to illustrate the galaxies' accretion histories, we calculated the total mass of accreted star particles within $r=30$ kpc as a function of time.
 These are shown in Fig.~\ref{fig:accreted_mass_t_L}.
 To allow comparison between the galaxies, the masses are all normalised to unity at the present-day.
-The non-Sample~GS/discs galaxies are also plotted for comparison.
+The median and interquartile range for the non-Sample~GS/discs galaxies are also plotted for comparison.

 Figs.~\ref{fig:kappa_co_t_L} and \ref{fig:accreted_mass_t_L} demonstrate that the galaxies in Sample~GS/discs follow a broad range of evolutionary paths (this is expected in the cosmological context for disc galaxies, see e.g., \citealt{font2017}).
 The times at which the galaxies cross $\kappa_\mathrm{co}=0.4$ vary from more than 11~Gyr ago (G19 and G44) to less than 2 Gyr ago (G30 and G43).
 Similarly, the galaxies reach close to their present-day accreted masses at a range of times.
 G42 accreted very few stars in the last 10~Gyr, while as recently as 4~Gyr ago G27 had gained less than half of its accreted stellar mass.
 However, all but two had gained at least $\sim60\%$ of their accreted stellar mass by $t_L=5$~Gyr.